the-turing-way/the-turing-way/ACCESSIBILITY.md

 In our Community Handbook, we describe these practices more specifically and in more detail.
 But as a baseline, our community is dedicated to enabling access across the various platforms we use through:
 - Providing diverse opportunities and platforms for people to contribute to _The Turing Way_ despite barriers or difficulties associated with one platform or another
-- Setting and embodying standards for writing and contribution that understand the way in which language may exclude as well as include people in the process
+- Setting and embodying standards for writing and contribution that understand the way in which language may exclude as well as include people in data science, research, and other collaborative projects

 ### 2.3 Community Event Accessibility